justinribeiro/blog-pwa/hugo/content/consulting/index.md

   priority: 0.5
 ---

 Given the majority of my nearly three decade career has been in the business of consulting for firms and organizations on management and software engineering challenges, I am no stranger to consulting requests.
 I take a great deal of pride on my ability to help organizations.
 However, due to commitments to work, research, writing, and teaching, alongside my dedication to leading a fulfilling personal life, my consulting availability is limited.
-Should my availability not align with your current consulting needs, rest assured that myself and my capable team is on hand to suggest excellent alternatives.
+Should my availability not align with your current consulting needs, rest assured that myself and <a href="mailto:team@justinribeiro.com&subject=Book%20Justin%20For%20Consult%20-%20Your%20Note%20Here&body=Dear%20Mr.%20Justin Team,">my capable team</a> is on hand to suggest excellent alternatives.

 <figure aria-label="media" role="group" itemscope="" itemprop="associatedMedia" itemtype="http://schema.org/ImageObject">
   <picture>